niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### nodes
-22. `bos nodes`: Adds a saved node for you to control remotely
+Adds a saved node for you to control remotely
   - Options:
     - `nodeName`: Enter the name of the node, new or existing
   - Flags: